PiyushYadav15/Travel-Easy/README.md

 # Travel-Easy
 A **Django-based Travel Management Application** that allows users to explore travel destinations,  read blogs.
-This project is designed to simulate a real-world travel website with authentication, booking system, and content management features.
+This project is designed to simulate a real-world travel website with authentication, booking system, and content management features. (all code avilable in sub-branch)

 ## ✨ Features
 ### 🗺️ Destinations